 What are Outlook Quick Parts

-For a moment, consider the email you send.
-How often do you include the same bits and pieces?
-In my case, I have several email accounts that separate personal and professional correspondence.
-Some snippets I routinely use include:
+Let’s go back to my opening question and consider theyou replied to or sent.
+Maybe even your calendar items.
+How often do you include the same information?
+In my case, I have several accounts that separate personal and professional correspondence.
+Some reusable snippets I might use include:

 - Review policy